 The Plan was developed under the guidance of the Sherwood Urban Renewal Plan Advisory Committee.
 The committee met three times during the course of the planning process and also participated in a public workshop.
 All meetings were open to the public for discussion and comment.
-The Sherwood Urban Renewal Plan Advisory Committee (SURPAC) continues to meet regularly to develop recommendations to the Urban Renewal Agency on the implementation of the plan.
+The Sherwood Urban Renewal Plan Advisory Committee (SURPAC) continued to meet regularly to develop recommendations to the Urban Renewal Agency on the implementation of the plan through 2013.
+The SURPAC was closed in 2014.